 What is a RIB in France?

-This is a form with your account number, sort codes and IBAN and some more information.
+This is a form with your account number, sort codes, IBAN, and more information.
 In other words, it is a French bank document with your bank account details.

-What information is included on a RIB in France?
+What information is included in a RIB in France?

 You might be wondering why French banks issue a specific document just for an account number, sort codes and IBAN.
 Well, this is just the way it is in France.
 I guess it gives more authenticity to the fact that these are real bank details.

-Besides this 3 basic information, you will also find on a RIB in France :
+Besides these 3 basic pieces of information, you will also find on a RIB in France :